coder7475/docker/README.md

 ### Docker Client

-- simply `docker` sends docker commands to `dockerd` the docker container manager which carries them out.
+- simply `docker` sends docker commands to `dockerd` the docker daemon which carries them out.

 - `docker` uses docker API

 - can communicate with more that one daemon

 ## Docker Desktop

+- An application that enables to build and share containerized application and microservices.

+- Includes the Docker daemon (`docker), the Docker client (`docker`), Docker Compose, Docker Content trust, Kubernetes and Credential Helps.

 ## References